Table Of Contents

 When possible, a wider wall is better than a thin wall, so try to design your housing with your gasket widths squarely in mind.
 The minimum recommended wall thickness for metal is 0.8mm and 1.5mm for plastics.
 Aim for consistent wall thickness to make it easier to dispense the gasket in the center and across the entire wall.

 Compression Stops Over Grooves to Control FIP Gasket Height

 We see a lot of form-in-place (FIP) designs come through with a gasket intended to be dispensed within a groove.
 This creates a number of potential issues.

 First, if fluid is being dispensed into the groove and the groove is relatively narrow, the fluid may contact the groove wall and cause the gasket to cure toward one wall rather than symmetrically in the center of the groove.
 This creates inconsistent compression forces and maybe even ineffective sealing.

 How do you prevent this problem and save on inspection time and redesign costs?
 By designing with compression stops instead of grooves.

 Instead of Small O-Ring Grooves, Use an FIP Gasket

 If possible, try to use an FIP environmental gasket in your design instead of small O-ring grooves.
 Very small O-ring grooves take a lot of time to produce, which increases costs and total lead time.

 Instead of O-ring grooves, you could incorporate a flat surface with compression stops on which an environmental gasket could be dispensed.
-That could take your machining time from over an hour to less than a minute.
+That could take your CNC machining time from over an hour to less than a minute.

 Keep Hardware to a Minimum